tmcde01/HomeworkAssignment/README.md

   -- Conversely, for user-facing queries against complex views, I'd size up the warehouse appropriately (Medium/Large) to ensure fast response times, since user experience matters and the warehouse can optimize complex queries better with
      more resources.

-  -- Key principles: (1) Start with X-Small/Small warehouses and scale only when performance testing shows clear benefit, (2) Use serverless for sporadic, event-driven workloads; use dedicated warehouses for sustained processing, (3) Enable aggressive auto-suspend (60 seconds) to avoid idle charges, (4) Use multi-cluster autoscaling selectively for unpredictable concurrent workloads, not predictable batch jobs, (5) Monitor query performance and credit consumption to find the optimal balance."
+  -- Key principles:

+      (1) Start with X-Small/Small warehouses and scale only when performance testing shows clear benefit

+      (2) Use serverless for sporadic, event-driven workloads; use dedicated warehouses for sustained processing

+      (3) Enable aggressive auto-suspend (60 seconds) to avoid idle charges

+      (4) Use multi-cluster autoscaling selectively for unpredictable concurrent workloads, not predictable batch jobs,

+      (5) Monitor query performance and credit consumption to find the optimal balance.

 ### Project Artifact File List and Descriptions
   - Assignment.pdf:  This is the original assignment, reviewed and formated to help guide development work.
 It shows a thought process behind the reorganization of requirements to support an ordered workflow.